zitadel/zitadel/docs/docs/self-hosting/manage/updating_scaling.md

 make sure the setup phase runs before you roll out the new `zitadel start` processes.
 The setup phase is executed in subsequent steps whereas a new version's execution takes over where the last execution stopped.

-Therefore, configuration changes relevant for the setup phase won’t take effect in regard to the setup execution.
+Some configuration changes are only applied during the setup phase, like ExternalDomain, ExternalPort and ExternalSecure.

+The setup phase is idempotent if executed with the same binary version.

 ### The Runtime Phase